Nutritionist Answers Your Questions

 By: Julie Mancuso, B.A., R.H.N., JM Nutrition

-Over the years of my time as a practising nutritionist I have had clients ask just about anything related to nutrition, health and wellness.
-Here are just a sample of the most common questions that have been asked of me and my corresponding answers.
+Over the years as a practising nutritionist I have had clients ask just about anything related to nutrition, health and wellness.
+Here are just a sample of the most common questions that have been asked of me, followed by my answers.

-Answer: Let’s get one thing straight: a diet implies something temporary, a phase.
-Eating and being healthy is more permanent.
-It’s a lifestyle.
+Let’s get one thing straight: a diet implies something temporary, a phase or a fad.

 In short, there is no one best ‘diet’ to follow.
 Don’t believe the over-hyped diet fads, and more importantly, don’t follow them blindly.

-I also have another problem with dieting.
-I find that some popular diets are nutritionally unbalanced leading to the denial and deprivation of some vital nutrients needed by the human body.
-Doing so is unwise and can be dangerous.
+Another problem with dieting is that some popular diets are nutritionally unbalanced, leading to the denial and deprivation of some vital nutrients needed by the human body.
+Doing so for a prolonged period of time is unwise and can be dangerous.

 Down the road, it can lead to the development of various ailments and health conditions that can be averted with proper, wholesome, balanced and sustainable eating habits.

-Furthermore, our bodies are made differently.
-They respond differently to certain foods.
-They have sensitivities.
-They have varying tendencies.
+Furthermore, our bodies are made differently, responding differently to certain foods.
+They have sensitivities and varying tendencies.

-A qualified health practitioner such as a nutritionist will determine the best course of action for each given scenario.
-After looking at your overall health concerns, your goals, your sensitivities, your food log, a customized nutrition plan will be developed to help you achieve your unique health goals.
+A qualified health practitioner such as a nutritionist or dietitian will determine the best course of action for each given scenario.
+After looking at your overall health concerns, your goals, your sensitivities, your food log, a customized nutrition plan will be developed to help you achieve your unique goals.

 One plan does not and cannot fit all, pure and simple.
-This is often the reason why some people experience a great deal of frustration when they don’t achieve permanent results through dieting.
-They see others succeed but they fail.
+Consequently, some people experience a great deal of frustration when they don’t achieve permanent results through dieting.
+They see others succeed, while they fail.

 At times success can only be reached by working in conjunction with other medical practitioners because a person’s health and wellness goals can be sabotaged by underlying causes that are not so obvious.

-Answer: It is often assumed that people who are larger are somehow less healthy than people who are thin.
+Many people assume that those who are larger are somehow less healthy than people who are thin.

 Now I’m not going to get into the topic of body image and the media’s influence surrounding it.
 But I will say one thing: thinking along these lines is a mistake, from a health and wellness perspective.